Carrollian manifolds and null infinity: A view from Cartan geometry: Introduction/Summary

 The first map is rather natural: it is obtained by choosing an isometry subgroup $\SO\left(3\right)$ inside the conformal group $\SO\left(3,1\right)$ i.e. by picking up a round sphere representative in the conformal class of metric on $S^2$.
 Accordingly $\scrI_{B}^{(3)}$ is a model for \emph{null infinity in Bondi gauge} (by which we really mean null infinity with a fixed constant curvature metric representative for the 2D metric).
 The second map is obtained by noting that

 and ``forgetting'' about the overall abelian factors.
 Note that, contrary to what the above expression might suggests, the $\bbR$ factor does act non trivially on the homogeneous space and there is no canonical way to perform this last step.
-The significance of this is the following: working in Bondi gauge, the geometry of the characteristic data at null infinity can be understood as a Carrollian geometry supplemented by an equivalence class $\{\covD\}$ of compatible connections \cite{ashtekar_radiative_1981,ashtekar_geometry_2015,ashtekar_null_2018}.
-Going from \eqref{Introduction: Null infinity in Bondi gauge2} to \eqref{Introduction: Carroll dS} amounts to choosing a preferred flat connection in the equivalence class.
+The significance of this is the following: working in Bondi gauge, the geometry of the characteristic data at null infinity can be understood as a Carrollian geometry supplemented by an equivalence class $[\covD]$ of compatible connections \cite{ashtekar_radiative_1981,ashtekar_geometry_2015,ashtekar_null_2018} and the extra abelian factor in the denominator of \eqref{Introduction: Null infinity in Bondi gauge2} takes one representative on another $\nabla \mapsto \nabla + f h_{\rho\nu} n^{\mu}$, $f\in \Co{\scrI}$.
+Going from \eqref{Introduction: Null infinity in Bondi gauge2} to \eqref{Introduction: Carroll dS} amounts to choosing a preferred connection with constant curvature in the equivalence class.
 This sequence of gauge choices, leading from strongly conformally Carrollian to strong Carrollian geometries, is summarized in Table \ref{Table: introduction summary}.
 More details, especially on how these choices can be understood from the perspective of the corresponding Cartan geometries, will be given in the last section of this article.